sumeetshirgure/sumeetshirgure.github.io/docs/index.markdown

 layout: home
 ---

-This blog is just a collection of thoughts on my past projects, and future endeavours, that I would like to share with the world.
+This blog is just a collection of thoughts on my past projects, and future endeavors, that I'd like to share.

-Stay tuned for random shit that my brain may emit.
+Stay tuned for random thoughts that my brain comes up with.